Python IRC library (AKA python-irclib AKA irclib.py)

 Installation:

-- Run "python setup.py install" or copy irclib.py and/or
+- Run "python setup.py install" (from the source distribution) or

 The main features of the IRC client framework are: